-In my personal consultations I, like to tell people that Medicare supplement Plan N is priced between 25% and 30% less than Plan G. People who prefer Medigap Plan N know that it takes a little effort to avoid Medicare Part B excess charges.
+In my personal consultations I, like to tell people that Medicare supplement Plan N is priced between 25% and 30% less than Medicare supplement Plan G. People who prefer Medicare supplement Plan N know that it takes a little effort to avoid Medicare Part B excess charges.
 They don’t mind trading a little effort for a lower premium.

-When comparing Medigap Plan N vs. Plan G, people that prefer the Plan G to the Plan N tend to be people who would rather pay a little extra each month and avoid having to do the extra work to avoid excess charges.
+When comparing Medicare supplement Plan N vs. Medicare supplement Plan G, people that prefer the Medicare supplement Plan G to the Medicare supplement Plan N tend to be people who would rather pay a little extra each month and avoid having to do the extra work to avoid excess charges.

 Which are you?

 Of course, if you live in a state that forbids excess charges, you don’t even need to make that extra effort.
-There is one other point you should consider when researching Medigap Plan N, have you looked at Medigap Plan D?
+There is one other point you should consider when researching Medicare supplement Plan N, have you looked at Medicare supplement Plan D?

 Take a look at this;

-The benefits for Medicare supplement Plan D are exactly the same as they are for Medigap Plan N, except for the asterisks.
-That means that the only difference between Medigap Plan N and Medigap Plan D are the Medicare supplement Plan N copays.
+The benefits provided by Medicare supplement Plan D are exactly the same as they are for Medicare supplement Plan N, except for the asterisks.
+That means that the only difference between Medicare supplement Plan N and Medicare supplement Plan D are the Medicare supplement Plan N copays.
 Remember, the up to $20 per office visit, and $50 emergency room copay?

 To answer a FAQ; the emergency room copay is not charged when you use urgent care.